thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 are going to delay feedback by increasing lead time and time to market.

-Therefore instead of optimising for developer productivity, we should optimise for team productivity and adopt a team-oriented branching strategy.
+Therefore instead of optimising for developer productivity, we should optimise for team productivity and team flow and adopt a team-oriented branching strategy, like trunk-based development.

 > If it hurts, do it more often.
 Bring the pain forward.
 >